What Makes Puerto Rican Spanish Different? (Plus 14 Common Puerto Rican Phrases)

-This expression is widespread in Spanish-speaking countries globally, and is used quite freely in Puerto Rico, too.
+This expression is widespread in Spanish-speaking countries globally, and it’s used quite freely in Puerto Rico, too.

 If you stumble on one of the beautiful cobblestone streets, ¡Coño! is the expression to use.

-When the waitress reports the kitchen is out of mofongo?
-That’s right. ¡Coño! applies here, too.
+When the waitress reports the kitchen is out of mofongo, ¡Coño! applies here, too.

 You’ll hear it everywhere, so it’s best to know what it means!
 Who knows?
 Maybe you’ll use it a few times, too.

 Just be careful when using this word outside Puerto Rico, as it has a much more vulgar meaning in other Spanish-speaking countries!